 At Bijon, a Beverly Hills clothing store, one man bought a suitcase covered in crocodile skin for $100,000 the day after the plunge, said store manager Manijeh Messa.

-''He said the market was bad, but he was comfortable buying the suitcase,'' said Messa.
+''He said the market was bad, but he was comfortable buying the suitcase,'' Messa said.

-Less fortunate types, even those who don't own stocks, may be less sanguine about the collapse, according to Chimerine.
+Less fortunate types, even those who don't own stocks, may be less sanguine, Chimerine said.